 These are scheduled year-round at exam centres across the UK.
 Results are notified instantly on-screen and will be sent by post within seven working days of your exam.
-Additionally, for some units, we now offer candidates the option to sit exams online in a suitable location of the candidate's choice using a PC or laptop with access to a webcam, instead of at a test centre or exam hall.
-If this option is available it will be clearly shown on the unit shop page and will be noted on www.cii.co.uk/ri See question 4 for details of non-UK exam options.
+See question 4 for details of non-UK exam options.